jrdallen97/dotfiles/README.md

 # dotfiles

 My config files for Linux.
 Installation should be as easy as cloning the repo and running one of the included install scripts, e.g. `./install_zsh`.
+Going forward I'll be mainly using GNU stow for managing dotfiles, rather than writing custom symlinking scripts for everything.

 ## Rendering markdown to HTML